Table of contents Show

 Museum of Senses

-The Museum of Senses provides novel experiences for kids and adults, revealing the magic behind optical illusions, the mystery of colors, and more.
+Still confused about exactly what to do in Prague with kids?
+Then quickly schedule a visit to the Museum of Senses.
+This museum provides novel experiences for kids and adults, revealing the magic behind optical illusions, the mystery of colors, and more.
 It offers many interesting, educational, and interactive exhibits that will put all your senses to the test.
 Some of their best ones include an infinite disco room, an inverted room, and a sound zone.
 Another exciting section is the bed of nails, which you can try out for yourself.

-If you’re coming from Prague’s Old Town, you can easily reach the Museum of Senses on foot in just a little over 10 minutes.
+If you’re coming from Prague’s Old Town Square, you can easily reach the Museum of Senses on foot in just a little over 10 minutes.